Madison-Davis/AI-NeuralNetworks-FeedForward/README.md

 9) Duration: A continuous feature that displays the overall amount of time it takes to travel between cities in hours.
 10)Days Left: This is a derived characteristic that is calculated by subtracting the trip date by the booking date.
 11) Price: Target variable stores information of the ticket price.

+# Part 2: LSTM on Great Expectations Textual Analysis
+See code for implementation.
+More details shown below:</br>
+LSTM used to generate text from Great Expectations.
+The first eight chapters were used for data preparation.
+Full Text Data: https://www.gutenberg.org/ebooks/search/%3Fsort_order%3Ddownloads

+Sample Output:

+Random Sampled Text:
+"wning at me over her work, 'what a questioner he is. ask no questions, and you’ll be told no lies.'"

+Generated Text from Random Sampled Text: i thought the courtering to see hot than the chatcct the coatse le alonsed the pea of the table